-- We get into more operation work with polynomials.
+- Guided Lesson - We get into more operation work with polynomials.

-- Work with the like terms first and then delve into the use of operations.
+- Guided Lesson Explanation - Work with the like terms first and then delve into the use of operations.

 - Addition and Subtraction of Polynomials Five Packet - Work on mass practice for your sums and differences.